Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 where $f,\mathbb{S}\subset\mathbb{R}^n$ are convex.
 The optimal condition for this constrained optimization problem is that the feasible direction is not the descent or profitable direction: if $x^{\star}\in\mathbb{S}$ is the solution to the problem, we can  assert that `variational inequality` holds:
 $$\forall x \in \mathbb{S}, \left<\nabla f(x^{\star}),x-x^{\star} \right> \geq 0.$$

+And it is the optimal condition of constrained optimization problem.

 ### Projected Gradient Descent